AnnaHollandSmith/CV/README.md

 I wrote my first line of code with [CodeFirst: Girls](https://www.codefirstgirls.org.uk/) and subsequently went on to attend [Makers Academy], a London coding bootcamp teaching the fundamentals of programming through Ruby.
 Upon completion of the bootcamp, and just 6 months after having written that first line of code, I started my first job as a Software Engineer at the [BBC](https://www.bbc.co.uk/).

 As somebody who has successfully transitioned into a Tech career without a traditional computer science background, I am committed to democratising coding education and promoting a more diverse, inclusive and equitable Tech workforce.
 As a result of these interests, following 2 years within the Content Distribution Services Team at the BBC, I took up my current position as the Programme Manager of [The Hut Group's](https://www.thg.com/) Technology and Innovation Accelerator.

-In the face of a growing tech skills shortage, at THG we are committing to building our own pipeline.
-Our Accelerator programme has been designed as a gateway to a technology career for individuals from a non-computer science background.
-We will employ people with little or no programming experience and, over the course of 6 months,teach them the fundamentals of programming and computer science whilst also providing them with valuable industry insights and soft-skills development opportunities.
-Following the completion of their first 6 months with us, we will transition the participants into permenant software engineering roles across our business.

-I am an instructor for CodeFirst:Girls in Manchester, a non-profit seeking to redress the gender imbalance in Tech by providing free coding courses to ambitious young women from a non-computer science background.
-I am also one of the organisers behind Codebar Manchester, providing monthly coding workshops for women and members of the LGBTQ+ community.
-I am  also extremely proud to be one of the organisers behind CodeYourFuture Manchester - we are a charity, teaching refugees and asylum seekers how to code and preparing them for Junior Developer roles across the North West of England.

 ## :book: <a name="skills">Skills</a>
 ------